benswift/benswift.github.io/_posts/2019-02-07-reimagining-engineering-cs-at-the-anu.md

 Lecturer in RSCS, and he's a computer musician (apps and ML for group musical improvisation).

+But we need to think big, and I look forward to a day where there's a long list of academic staff & PhD students exploring new avenues for technologically and culturally sophisticated artistic practice within CECS and the broader ANU campus.
+That's what I want us to be famous for.

 ### You seem to have strong opinions about this stuff, what if it doesn't fit with the way the rest of the Reimagine Project shakes out?

 Look, obviously I know that this is all fluid---and I don't really know exactly how even some of my ideas here will work out in practice.
+So I know that everything here is up for grabs.

+Still, one can dream.

 ### Do you really get asked these questions *frequently*, Ben?